W0lfEagle/ff-blog/src/pages/index.md

       No matter how I was feeling at the beginning of each session, I always felt much more positive and inspired by the end.
 I really enjoyed our sessions together.
-  - by: Richard
-    quote: >-
-      The main benefits I found were from you helping me voice the things out loud which I subconsciously knew but had never verbalised.
-You were also really good at leading me deeper to the root of any thoughts and beliefs and thinking about where those things came from.
-Also you were really easy to talk to which I liked and had a lovely tonality and gentleness.
 quote2:
   by: Rumi
-  quote: 'And you, when will you begin that long journey into yourself?'
+  quote: "And you, when will you begin that long journey into yourself?"
 ---